 What side effects can saquinavir cause?

 Saquinavir can cause serious, life-threatening side effects.
-These include heart rhythm problems and liver problems.
+These include heart rhythm problems and worsening liver problems in people with pre-existing liver problems or a history of alcoholism.
 (See the WARNING above.)

 Other possible side effects of saquinavir include: